Siixes/siixes.github.io/docs/_posts/2020-08-11-the-art-of-analysis.markdown

     * Our level of expertise in the data we are observing
     * Our ability to synthesize inferences from multiple data points together
     * Our ability to understand logical chains that lead to our data point
-    * Our imagination to account for unintended results (or just be prepared to be wrong)
+    * Our imagination to account for unintended results (or "be prepared to be wrong")

 ## Data Expertise